 Luxury Camps in South Luangwa

 South Luangwa National Park is, without a doubt, one of Africa's most varied and beautiful game parks.
-Surprisingly though, it has far less visitors of Kenya's Maisa Mara or Tanzania's Serengeti.
+Surprisingly though, it has far fewer visitors than Kenya's Maisa Mara or Tanzania's Serengeti.
 Situated on the Luangwa River, you're bound to see any and all of the park's 60 mammal species and hundreds of birds from the deck of your tented camp.

 Thanks to the park's rather flat and prairie-like landscape, wildlife spotting's are nearly unobstructed from any of the park's top-rated safari lodges, like Sanctuary Retreats, Chindeni Bush Camp, or the Nsolo Camp.
-Along with candlelight dinners overlooking the plains, these camps tout five-star accommodations, like private balconies, infinity pools, four-posted beds, gourmet fare prepared by a private chef and soft-spun hammocks overlooking the rivers and lagoons.
-Plus, these camps offer private game drives and guided safari treks to their guests, getting you up close and personal to the park's most famous (and frequent) visitors—the elusive leopard.
+Along with candlelight dinners overlooking the plains, these camps tout five-star accommodations, like private balconies, infinity pools, four-poster beds, gourmet fare prepared by a private chef, and soft-spun hammocks overlooking the rivers and lagoons.
+Plus, these camps offer private game drives and guided safari treks to their guests, getting you up close and personal with the park's most famous (and frequent) visitors—the elusive leopards.

 Safari by Water